Top 20 Things to Do in Barcelona|First-Time Visitor Guide

 Casa Milà (La Pedrera), designed by Antoni Gaudí, is one of the top things to do in Barcelona.
 Located on Passeig de Gràcia, this famous building is known for its undulating façade and irregular stone walls.
 The roof features sculptural chimneys and ventilation towers, showcasing Gaudí’s unique interpretation of nature.
 As a prime example of Modernist architecture, Casa Milà was designated a UNESCO World Heritage site in 1984 and has become a significant cultural symbol of Barcelona.

-- 1.5 Hours
+- How long to spent: 1.5 Hours

-- Casa Milà Official Adult Price:€28
+- Casa Milà Official Website|Find on Google Map

 Casa Vicens